truthcoin/www.truthcoin.info/_posts/2017-10-12-fork-futures.md

 In one sense, of course, this is a very good thing.
 But in the narrow sense in which I speak today --the sense of trying to measure which chain is "best" for users-- it is a hindrance.

 Moreover, the spinoff option imposes costs on the Old Chain.
 Users on the Old Chain must suffer fork attempt after fork attempt, one after the other.
 Like mosquitoes at a Summer barbecue, these fork-attempts command (or "steal", really) our attention -- non-indifferent Old Users may prefer to ignore these-attempts, but sadly we cannot.
 Since "the indifferent" are a valuable resource, pro-fork campaigners have a reason to assault them.
-This 'Hard-Fork Harassment' reaches into all of Bitcoin's stakeholders: owners, devs, miners, and users.
+This 'Hard-Fork Harassment' afflicts all of Bitcoin's stakeholders: owners, devs, miners, and users.

 In response, people are now *campaigning* for their preferred fork.
 Yuck!!
 Or, worse, thinking of themselves as ["defenders of Bitcoin's pristine virtue"](http://lesswrong.com/lw/lz/guardians_of_the_truth/). ( A new blog post on this horrible trend, and how to reverse it, is forthcoming. )